 PUBLIC COURIER INITIATIVE

-A relatively new concept and part of the growing age of interstellar comunicaiton, the public courier initiative uses existing starships and spacelanes to bolster registered mail services and make even regular mail services low cost.
-Starships equipped with a low cost encrypted nanocore can upload a data dump before jumping to FTL, transmitting messages along their routes.
-While this new system has proven popular, concerns about security of message traffic have delayed its white spread adoption with companies, governments, and security concious citizens sticking with more official methods.
+A relatively new concept and part of the growing age of interstellar communication, the public courier initiative uses existing starships and spacelanes to bolster registered mail services and make even regular mail services low cost.
+Starships equipped with a low-cost encrypted nanocore can upload a data dump before jumping to FTL, transmitting messages along their routes.
+While this new system has proven popular, concerns about the security of message traffic have delayed its white spread adoption with companies, governments, and security conscious citizens sticking with more official methods.

 An ansible is a communication device able to transmit data instantaneously across vast distance utilizing quantum entanglement.
 Early ansibles were only able to communicate between one other unit to which shared the paired quantum particles.
 However, modern ansibles have been equipped with the ability to phase their entanglement to ‘tune’ to other ansibles and allowing data transmission between multiple locations to form an ansible-network.
 Most of these networks are only between planets of the same nation, though some exist between allies.
 More recently the Criers have been working to link all nations, establishing private ansibles on major capitals and key worlds in hopes of improving the flow of communication.

-At the heart of any modern FTL intersytem communication network are grav relays.
+At the heart of any modern FTL intersystem communication network are grav relays.
 Satellite-like devices, these relays transmit data in high density across a star system at near instantaneous father than light speeds.
-Working on the princples of gravitational resonance – technology similar to that used in MAG-drive technology – grav relays transmit gravitational signals much like radio waves or light based communication but at superluminal speeds.
-Transmiters on ships will link up with hubs in a star system to transmit their own data at the same speeds, and relays in orbit of planets take data transmitted to them from the surface and push it across the star system.
+Working on the principles of gravitational resonance – a technology similar to that used in MAG-drive technology – grav relays transmit gravitational signals much like radio waves or light-based communication but at superluminal speeds.
+Transmitters on ships will link up with hubs in a star system to transmit their own data at the same speeds, and relays in orbit of planets take data transmitted to them from the surface and push it across the star system.

 Satellites are exactly like their early 21st century cousins.
-Orbital relays with self contained power supplies and services by suborbital ships, they bounce signals between planet based transmitters or send signals to grav relays to be transmitted across a star system.
+Orbital relays with self-contained power supplies, they bounce signals between planet based transmitters or send signals to grav relays to be transmitted across a star system.
 They are integral parts of any planets communication network and help the flow of communication around large space stations as well.
-They are cheap, vital elements in the 35th century communication network, and many militaries will deploy their own, encrypted satellite network during the siege of and invasion of worlds.
+They are cheap, vital elements in the 35th-century communication network, and many militaries will deploy their own, encrypted satellite network during the siege of and invasion of worlds.